 Entering her room he comments on the sunlight.
 With mobile, famished eyes, he asks her to gather his meditations: a thousand horses try to lead them away from the imminence or a perfect relationship.

 The fruit, though, has formed.
 Unlocking our internal comedies we leap from bodies onto the astral sphere.
 We would end our anarchistic wanderings and settle into a tranquil and occasionally ingenious consistency could we learn to fear and hate.

 Longing for absorption into the predawn light we once again—after three thousand years of abstractions—begin to see the fields made fertile by the wholeness of the body.

 The stars rain down.

 We see each other and nod.
 You raise your arms and wave.
 The existence possible alights on your left arm and. for a moment. flutters preciously, before flying into a corner of the room to await an answer.
 The excitement of someone asking me to go with them draws my hands out of my pockets one last time.
 I wave.
 I let myself smile.
-The unreality of a life trapped in the spell of possible incest dissipated when you turn the far side of your delicate neck into the sun and I unhook everything I am carrying, strip naked, and run to you. also naked. waiting for the tide to recede before you go diving off a long beach north of Santa Barbara.
-Clapping our hands over our heads. for one infinite moment we look at the shore, before looking up, over the tall cliffs, into the rising height of the sun.
+The unreality of a life trapped in the spell of possible incest dissipates when you turn the far side of your delicate neck into the sun and I unhook everything I am carrying, strip naked, and run to you, also naked, waiting for the tide to recede before you go diving off a long beach north of Santa Barbara, California.
+Clapping our hands over our heads, for one infinite moment we look at the shore before looking up over the tall cliffs, into the rising height of the sun.